anderssandstrom/ecmc_avs_fat_sat/README_Target.md

 # NOTE: Setting 12A results in approx 10A RMS current (measured with current clamps and scope)
 epicsEnvSet("ECMC_EC_DRIVE_CURRENT",          "5")     # Set current in Amps here (only integers)
 ```
+WARNING: Be sure to not set a higher current than what the motor is rated for otherwise it might overheat.

 NOTE: After updating the [target.script](target.script) the EPICS ioc needs to be restarted in order to load the new setting.